extremenetworks/ExtremeCloudIQ-APIs/readme.md

 Username<br>
 Password

-Once you enter your ExtremeCLoudIQ username and password into value field of the required variables, you will be able to use the whole Collection.
+Enter your ExtremeCLoudIQ username and password into the value fields of the required variables and you will be able to use the whole Collection.